History

 It has had a few different names throughout the years.

-1869 — Young Ladies’ Department of the Cooperative Retrenchment Association
+1869 — Young Ladies’ Department of the Cooperative Retrenchment

 1875 — Young Ladies’ National Mutual Improvement Association